 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

-A few weeks ago, I took my daughter on a special birthday trip to New York City just the 2 of us.
+Awhile ago, I took my daughter on a special birthday trip to New York City just the 2 of us.
 Since we were staying in mid-town Manhattan, none of the 3 New York City airport options (JFK / LGA / EWR) were markedly better than any of the others.
 After searching the various options for paid and award tickets into New York, we ended up flying Delta from CVG to EWR.
 So, since we were going to be landing at Newark airport (adding an ‘E’ to my list of airport code arrivals), we needed to find the cheapest and best way to get from Newark airport to Manhattan.
 Since we did a bunch of research to find the best way from Newark to Manhattan, I thought I would share with you some of my information to help you figure out the best way to get from Newark airport to New York City.
+If you are also taking off from Newark, I’ve also written a guide to find the cheapest and best way to get from Manhattan to Newark Airport (EWR).

 Getting from Newark airport to Manhattan by taxi